A parable for our times

 Since role models and icons are regularly linked with product promotion, commercial sponsorship, and business (notably entertainment such as sport and music) they provide an illustration of the broader phenomenon of negative authority expressed through markets.
 In an era where local markets with strong social connections play a relatively small part in economic life we tend not to expect markets to represent or express moral standards (and therefore the authority which the standards may either generate or be expected to support) except in the limited sense of commercial and professional ethics.
 But those often stand in a very uneasy relationship to other fields of ethics, like human rights.
 Yet the very failure of other systems of political economy like socialism in terms of economic efficiency and meeting popular wants and aspirations led to acceptance that markets do express, better than anything else, the truth about economic wants and needs, even if that truth may be disturbing.
 Critics of contemporary capitalism like Marcuse (1964) have pointed to the way wants and demands are manufactured, but as in so many cases of critiques of modernity and its various socio-economic practices from sources as diverse as Marxists or followers of the Counter-Enlightenment, the critics prove more effective at pointing up weaknesses than in working out a practicable alternative.
 (Probably the radical ecology movement has come nearest to success in that latter stage of argument).3 Even in cases like ‘designer’ labels and status symbols the commercial market is appealing to psychological needs which may prove more intractable than any ordinary ‘material’ wants.
 Moreover, in cases where markets may not reflect real wants and choices, such as the needs of those too poor to generate an effective demand, the political market of democracy may be found to fill the gap to some degree.4 Yet in the absence of claims to respect, the truths which the markets appear to reveal seem easier to accept so that trust is easier to maintain.
 The negative authority is subject to less exacting demands where trust is concerned.

 Despite a widespread belief that markets, and a market system, are associated with political democracy, the latter does not evince the same link with negative authority.
 Paradoxically, this may be just because democracy throws into sharper relief refusal of any authority based upon unchanging and eternal values.
 Markets had, of course, already existed within communities like medieval Europe where eternal values were at least publicly maintained.
 On the contrary, democracy frequently acts as a facilitator for arguments between different sets of values, including moral values.
 Argument between political ideologies and their respective moral claims in partisan programmes or over moral issues in plebiscites being only the obvious ways in which it does so.
 It does therefore carry an authority of its own.
 That is not only through the ideal of equal rights and treatment of citizens which may be hoped also to lead to fulfilment of other economic and even spiritual aspirations, but also because democracy promises to allow the expression of diverse values and claims.
 But beyond the supposed representation of a whole adult population the authority is essentially a limited one relating to the process of democracy, which instead of imposing its own value system opens up scope for the values of others.
-For instance, upholding democracy can mean insisting that everyone can vote or join associations campaigning for office or exerting influence on those in office, without specifying the aims and values expressed thereby, subject to two important caveats.
+For instance, upholding democracy can mean insisting that everyone can vote or join associations campaigning for office or exerting influence on those in office, without specifying the aims and values expressed thereby, subject to three important caveats.
 First, certain procedural standards of honesty and accountability, such as duty to keep accurate accounts or elect officers, are held applicable to the diverse associations and, second, there remains the difficult and unresolved issue of how far democracy is entitled, or even obliged, to control or prohibit associations and political parties with aims and methods deemed contrary to democracy itself.
-There is, indeed, a persistent tension between security requirements and the authority – including procedural or process authority – of democracy, illustrated by the arguments over Guantanamo Bay or detention without trial in the UK.
+Third, there is the closely connected point that democracy will not work without losers' consent, i.e., recognition by those who lose a democratic vote that they should accept the outcome.
+There is a persistent tension between security requirements and the authority – including procedural or process authority – of democracy, illustrated by the arguments over Guantanamo Bay or detention without trial in the UK.
 None of this implies that the authority of democracy, and its link with truth claims, depends in any way on a consensus theory of truth in the manner of C. S. Peirce or Jürgen Habermas.
 The fact that democracy’s authority is limited to process and procedure rather than extending to values in general is reflected in the way it claims only to open access to different truth claims, and not to determine truth as such.
 In turn, that follows from the way legal and political rights of citizenship extend to the right to challenge an existing consensus within a democracy or to reopen issues previously decided by legislation or government action.
 At the same time, the very limited nature of authority attaching to democracy itself, as distinct from certain groups or individuals acting within a democracy, means that it neither needs nor acquires negative authority.

 Accordingly, it was entirely natural from its point of view that prior to the Second World War the Roman Catholic Church tried to resist democracy; a resistance linked to the Catholic critique of the idea of freedom, including as applied in a democratic system, as lacking any normative framework such as could relate either political or economic freedom to justice and order.
 Now, some democratic constitutions including the German and American contain statements of norms and rights within them.
 However, quite apart from the vexed question of how seriously these statements are taken by the states concerned (for example, in human rights matters), there remains the sheer fact that even a constitution with an entrenched position is still only law, albeit with a specially privileged status, and it can be changed.
 It is readily accepted, by constitutional lawyers and political scientists alike, that constitutions reflect the norms of their society and are liable to alteration as and when those norms change over time.
 That is to say, a democratic constitution does not claim to express the kind of eternal values, and truth claims, which the Catholic church sees itself in the position of upholding.
 In any case, only some constitutions include any formal normative statements.
 Others do not, and there is nothing in the usual understanding of democracy to suggest that it depends on a normative framework except in so far as requirements of equal political rights and citizenship (at least in terms of right to vote and therefore take part in selecting a representative government) may bear on values elsewhere.
 That is to say, democracy remains modest in its value claims, acting as facilitator and regulator rather than as guardian or priest.
 To some degree, this applies to any ‘rational-legal’ authority in the classic Weberian sense; the truth claims are there confined to knowledge of and ability to carry through a correct process as previously agreed – and which can be altered in the future as practicalities may require.
 But with actual democracies the position is more radical since they are regularly called upon to choose not merely on questions of process but between norms or values, and sets of them, in contests between established political ideologies as well as any special cases like referendums or legal challenges on ‘moral’ issues like divorce or capital punishment.
 It is in the very nature of a system which permits its decisions to be contested again at some future date; be it simply the date of the next election or any time when opposition to a decision gathers to the point of forcing a new vote (or judgement by a court), that it is thoroughly temporal and nothing on which it decides or expresses values is to be taken as timeless, i.e., eternal as the Catholic church holds its prescriptions and truths to be.